ian-deloach/indieProject/designDocuments/userStories.md

 ### Create List*
 Randomly generate a smaller todo list from the pool of tasks available

+### Delete Task*
+Users can delete tasks they no longer need to track.

 ### Manually Create List
 Users can manually create lists if they so choose and have tasks used to automatically be taken out of the future generations if done this way